 As you can see, this form of advertising is not really a reliable source of income for a new blogger.

-Once you cross 25000 sessions in a month, you can then hop onto premium ad networks such as Media Vine and they help optimise your website for the highest revenue possible.
+Once you cross 25000 sessions in a month, you can then hop onto premium ad networks such as Media Vine and they help optimise your website for the highest revenue possible. (here’s how you can get there with the right Pinterest business strategy fast!!)

 My main focus right now is not on getting into this network, as I know that realistically speaking I need at-least six more months to get there and the aim is to diversify my blogging income and not just hope and pray to reach this threshold.